The Favourite (out 1 January)

 Vice (out 25 January)

-Vice is an awards contender with a difference - it’s actually very, very entertaining.
 The director is the man behind Anchorman, Step Brothers and The Big Short and the cast is astonishing (Christian Bale, Steve Carell, Amy Adams and Sam Rockwell).
 Telling the true story of Vice President Dick Cheney, it’s educational, entertaining and a bit horrifying – what more could you want?
+It's up for a Best Picture Oscar, Bale's up for Best Actor, Rockwell's up for Best Supporting Actor and Adams is up for Best Supporting Actress.
+Oh and Adam McKay's up for Best Director.
+Not bad right?

 See it on the big screen for: another stunning transformation from Christian Bale.